 Understand Your Audience

 Identify the target demographic to ensure samples reach individuals who are most likely to be interested in the product.
 Tailoring the sampling campaign to the preferences and needs of this group enhances effectiveness.
 For example, the visual design for the mailer will need to appeal to a younger audience if you are targeting Gen Z, compared to something more classic for an older audience.
+Using data segmentation for highly targeted campaigns allows you to split your creative based on these demographics.

 Create a Memorable Experience

 The ‘unboxing’ or opening experience of your product sample should be engaging and reflective of the brand's identity.
 Thoughtful packaging and personalised touches like recipient first name use, can leave a lasting impression.
+Using bespoke gift boxes for high-value samples can turn a simple mailing into a premium brand event.

 Have a Clear Call-to-Action (CTA)